-- 175. The proposed approach to comparative information is different to that used when applying IFRS Standards.
-Rather than requiring a change in an estimate to be reported prospectively, the Exposure Draft proposes that comparative information should be restated to reflect updated estimates unless doing so would be impracticable. - 176.
-Some sustainability-related metrics inevitably require significant estimation so a case can be made for requiring comparative information to be restated when updated estimates are available.
-Doing so may be helpful for users of financial reporting as it will result in more accurate and up-to-date information being disclosed.
-This requirement could, however, be quite onerous in practice especially if the intention is that entities will need to restate their comparative information whenever estimates are updated. - 177.
-Paragraph BC 82 in the basis for conclusions seems to suggest that this is the case as it says that 'all changes in estimates... would be corrected by restating any comparative information provided'.
-Paragraph BC83, however, refers to disclosures about 'any material changes' in estimates. - 178.
+179. The proposed approach to comparative information is different to that used when applying IFRS Accounting Standards.
+Rather than requiring a change in an estimate to be reported prospectively, the exposure draft proposes that comparative information should be restated to reflect updated estimates unless doing so would be impracticable.

+- 180. Many sustainability-related metrics are immature, with estimation techniques still evolving.
+A case can therefore be made for requiring comparative information to be restated when updated estimates are available.
+Doing so may be helpful for users of financial reporting as it will result in more accurate and up-to-date information being disclosed as estimation techniques improve over time.
+This requirement could, however, be quite onerous in practice especially if the intention is that entities will need to restate their comparative information whenever estimates are updated. - 181.
+Paragraph BC 82 in the Basis for Conclusions seems to suggest that this is the case as it says that 'all changes in estimates... would be corrected by restating any comparative information provided'.
+Paragraph BC83, however, refers to disclosures about 'any material changes' in estimates. - 182.
 In our view, entities should only be required to restate comparatives where an estimate has changed materially from that used in the comparative period.
 If it is not possible for them to restate, we suggest that entities should be required to disclose why they are unable to do so.
-Clarification around whether materiality in this context refers to what was material in the prior year or what is material in the current year would also be helpful. - 179.
+Clarification around whether materiality in this context refers to what was material in the prior year or what is material in the current year would also be helpful. - 183.
 A change in estimate may arise because of a change in input or a change in estimation technique.
-We suggest retrospective restatement should only be required where there has been a change in an estimation technique and it is possible to apply the new technique retrospectively.
+We suggest retrospective restatement should only be required where there has been a material change in an estimation technique and it is possible to apply the new technique retrospectively.
 If estimates relating to inputs have changed, it may be better to simply require companies to provide an explanation of why the estimate has changed from one year to the next rather than requiring full retrospective restatement.
-This would not only reduce complexity but would also ensure that companies do not apply hindsight when restating prior year amounts. - 180.
-Guidance on how entities should deal with metrics which change as a result of amendments to local legislation would also be helpful for preparers. - 181.
+This would not only reduce complexity but would also ensure that companies do not apply hindsight when restating prior year amounts. - 184.
+Guidance on how entities should deal with metrics which change as a result of amendments to local legislation would also be helpful for preparers. - 185.
 Requiring retrospective restatements for some or all changes in estimates will inevitably add complexity, which may be a concern for auditors who do not normally give an opinion on comparatives and regulators.